xvxx/phetch/doc/phetch.1.md

 Up and down arrows
-	Use the up and down arrows, *j* and *k* keys, or *n* and *p* keys to select links.
-Phetch will scroll for you, or you can use page up and page down (or *-* and spacebar) to scroll by many lines at once.
+	Use the up and down arrows, *j* and *k* keys, or *n* and *p* keys to select links. *phetch* will scroll for you, or you can use page up and page down (or *-* and spacebar) to scroll by many lines at once.